ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 specific GCC and Python versions.
 When you compile hoomd-tf, these must match what is found by cmake.
 So if your version of tensorflow used gcc-7x, then you must have gcc-7x available on your machine.
-The cmake script in hoomd-tf will check for this and tell you if they do not match.
+The Cmake script in hoomd-tf will check for this and tell you if they do not match.

 .. _simple_compiling: